OCamlPro/liquidity/docs/sphinx/src/introduction.rst

 born in June 2017 at OCamlPro, and officially released in February 2018 on the Alphanet network of Tezos.

+Liquidity is now available for both Dune Network and Tezos.

 Liquidity follows Michelson type-system, but implemented on a subset of the OCaml syntax.
 It comes with a compiler to Michelson, and a decompiler that can translate Michelson contracts to Liquidity, for